Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 Complete homework to the best of his/her ability.

 Complete homework on time.

 The Parent/Carer should:

 Oversee their child’s study to ensure homework is completed on time and to a good standard.

 Check and sign the Knowledge Organiser Workbook weekly.

 Help their child balance homework and social commitments.

 Provide a note of explanation if their child is unable to complete set homework tasks.
 This explanation should be written in the Knowledge Organiser Workbook.

-Contact the appropriate member of teaching staff if you have concerns over your child’s homework.
+Contact the appropriate member of teaching staff or tutor if you have concerns over your child’s homework.